Chart Color Schemes

 Employment conditions in Moe - Newborough face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Moe - Newborough has a diverse workforce with both white and blue collar jobs.
-Essential services sectors are well represented, with an unemployment rate of 8.0% as of June 2025.
+Moe - Newborough has a balanced workforce with both white and blue collar jobs, with essential services well represented.
+The unemployment rate in June 2025 was 8.0%.

-There are 7,084 residents employed, which is 4.2% higher than the Rest of Vic.'s rate of 3.8%.
-Workforce participation lags at 48.9%, compared to Rest of Vic.'s 57.4%.
-Key industries for employment include health care & social assistance, retail trade, and construction.
-The area specializes in electricity, gas, water & waste services with an employment share 3.9 times the regional average.
+There were 7,084 residents employed at this time, which is 4.2% higher than the Rest of Vic.'s rate of 3.8%.
+Workforce participation was lower at 48.9%, compared to Rest of Vic.'s 57.4%.
+Employment is concentrated in health care & social assistance, retail trade, and construction.
+The area has a high specialization in electricity, gas, water & waste services, with an employment share 3.9 times the regional level.

-Conversely, agriculture, forestry & fishing has a lower representation at 2.4% compared to the regional average of 7.5%.
-Over the year to June 2025, labour force levels decreased by 0.7%, and employment declined by 1.9%, causing unemployment to rise by 1.1 percentage points.
-In contrast, Rest of Vic. had an employment decline of 0.9% and a labour force decline of 0.4%, with a 0.4 percentage point rise in unemployment.
-State-level data from Sep-25 shows VIC employment grew by 1.08% year-on-year, adding 39,880 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from May 2025 project a growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Moe - Newborough's employment mix suggests local growth of approximately 6.3%% over five years and 13.3% over ten years, though this is an illustrative extrapolation and does not account for localized population projections.
+Conversely, agriculture, forestry & fishing shows lower representation at 2.4%, compared to the regional average of 7.5%.
+Over the year to June 2025, labour force levels decreased by 0.7% and employment declined by 1.9%, causing unemployment to rise by 1.1 percentage points.
+In contrast, Rest of Vic. saw an employment decline of 0.9% and a labour force decline of 0.4%, with a 0.4 percentage point rise in unemployment.
+State-level data to Nov-25 shows VIC employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
+National employment forecasts from May-25 suggest a growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Moe - Newborough's employment mix suggests local employment should increase by 6.3% over five years and 13.3% over ten years, assuming constant population projections for illustrative purposes.

 Frequently Asked Questions - Employment